operand/agency/README.md

 agents with software systems and human users, making it simple to integrate, monitor, and control your agent system.

-Agency's design allows you to flexibly experiment and build to your requirements.
-Once you've found an architecture that works, you can scale it out to your needs.
+Agency's goal is to enable others to create custom agent solutions by providing a minimal and scalable foundation to both experiment and build upon.
+So if you're looking to build a custom agent system, Agency might be for you.

 ## Features